Scribes (society): Book Award

 Since 1961, Scribes has presented its annual Book Award for the best legal work published during the previous year.
 The Scribes Book-Award Committee reviews up to 40 submissions each year, and the award is presented at Scribes' annual meeting or CLE where the author usually speaks and signs copies of the book.
 A list of winners of the Scribes Book Award is posted on the Scribes website.

 Law-Review Award

 Since 1987, Scribes has presented its annual Law-Review Award for the best student-written article published in a law review or law journal.
 Each year, the editors of every law review and law journal are encouraged to submit their best student-written note or comment.
 Volunteer legal-writing professors and attorneys review the submissions and nominate the finalists to the Scribes selection committee.
-The committee selects a winner, and the award is presented during the annual meeting of the National Conference of Law Reviews.
+The committee selects a winner.
+Until 2017, the award was presented during the annual meeting of the National Conference of Law Reviews.
+Since then, Scribes has presented the award at its Annual Meeting.